 To complete a project in record time, pacesetting leadership could be the right move.
 This style is all about setting a high bar and expecting your team members to keep up.
 It can be appropriate in a competitive work environment, but it is likely to be unsuitable for employees who are more used to a laid-back workplace culture.
 It is crucial you determine if pacesetting leadership will help you see great results in a short amount of time, or do the opposite — cause stress and perhaps even lose you employees.

 If you feel that your team members need a bit of a push, but you’d prefer to avoid something as extreme as pacesetting, transformational leadership could be useful.
 This involves starting with the simplest tasks and objectives.
 Then, throughout the course of the project, you continuously push your team members out of their comfort zone.
-This helps employees to see that they are capable of more than they originally thought and is a great way to prepare for future projects.
+This helps employees to see that they are capable of more than they originally thought.
+It’s also a great way to prepare for future projects.

 You need a big personality for strategic leadership to work, as it involves influencing your team to become as passionate about the project as you are.
 Bill Gates, Lee Iacocca, and Ai WeiWei are all great examples of strategic leaders.